esq4/nind-denoise/audit_report.md

 ## Conclusion

-The refactoring work represents **outstanding achievement** of the architecture design goals, successfully implementing all core modernization objectives.
+The refactoring work represents **exceptional achievement** of the architecture design goals, successfully implementing all core modernization objectives.
 The new pipeline architecture provides:

 - **Clean separation of concerns** with stage-based design